 - University of Western States is an approved provider of CE for Chiropractors for the Providers of Approved Continuing Education (PACE) program of the Federation of Chiropractic Licensing Boards.
-States that accept courses that are approved by PACE include: AK, CT, DC, ID, IN, IA, KS, ME, MD, MA, MN, MT, NV, NJ, NC, ND, OR, RI, SC, SD, TN, UT, VT, WA, WY, Puerto Rico and Nova Scotia.
+States that accept courses that are approved by PACE include: AK, CT, DC, ID, IN, IA, KS, ME, MD, MA, MN, MT, NV, NJ, NH, NC, ND, OR, RI, SC, SD, TN, UT, VT, WA, WY, Puerto Rico and Nova Scotia.
 PACE provider ID# 106.

 - The following states do not pre-approve CE programs and it is up to the licensee to determine if they will count toward license renewal in their jurisdiction: CO, NE, and OH.
 Plus, the following Canadian provinces: Manitoba, Newfoundland & Labrador, Northwest Territories, Nunavut, Ontario, Quebec, and Yukon.
 Submit certificate directly to your governing board for approval.

 - The following states do not accept online CE credits: IN, KY, WI and LA.

 *Every attempt is made to offer programs as announced.
 UWS reserves the right to adjust program, faculty, location, dates, times, and/or tuition to accommodate unanticipated occurrences, to limit seating, or to cancel due to insufficient enrollment.
 UWS is not responsible for any expenses incurred by registrants due to program adjustments or cancellation.
 Only those who are pre-registered can be notified in the event of changes/cancellation.

 Cancellation Notice: $35 non-refundable fee included in the registration.

 Cancellations made with less than one week notice are non-refundable and cannot be credited toward future programs.

 Questions?
 Please call 800-215-3716 or email [email protected].